We've previously seen how we can create booleans - true

 bool isReady { Level == 10 || Level == 20 };

-The following sample is using multiple lines of code to initialise a single value.
-We can add additional space to our code as needed to make things clearer.
-We talk more about white space in the following section:
+The following example uses multiple lines of code to initialize a single value.
+We can add additional space to our code as needed to make things clearer:

 int Level = 10;